cheplv/nojava-ipmi-kvm/README.md

    ```

 2. Visit [the Java download page](https://www.java.com/en/download/manual.jsp) and get the *Linux x64* tar archive of
    Oracle Java version `8u251`.
-Save it to the `docker` subdirectory of the previously cloned repository as
+Save it to the `docker/data` subdirectory of the previously cloned repository as
    `jre-8u251-linux-x64.tar.gz`.
 If you would like to also use Oracle Java 7, get `jre-7u80-linux-x64.tar.gz` from
    [Oracle's Java archive](https://www.oracle.com/java/technologies/javase/javase7-archive-downloads.html) (this
    requires an free Oracle account).